timchurches/Ggplot2Talk/Ggplot2Talk/index.md

 >- by default creates a basic scatter plot
     - arguments: x variable, y variable, a data frame
 >- all data used by ggplot2 needs to be in a data frame (cf base and lattice graphics)
+    - but can use more than one data frame

 ---